- The Game

 2.2.
 Any deliberate attempt to cheat by looking from underneath the mask during the "night" phase of the game is penalized by the moderator and by administration of a club or a tournament up to expelling from the club or the tournament.
 If the look from underneath the mask during the "night" phase happens accidentally, then a player is only elimiated from that game.

+4.1.
 During the same "night," when all the cards are chosen, the moderator announces, "The Mafia awakens."
-Then, the players with black cards, including the Don, take off their masks and become acquainted with one another.
+Then, the players who picked black cards, including the Don, take off their masks and become acquainted with one another.
 This is the first and the only night that the mafia members open their eyes all at the same time.
 During this "introduction," the black players can set up their plot for the elimination of red players.
 The "discussion" should be made quietly, so that the "red" players do not hear or feel anything.
-The black players have only 30 seconds for their "communication."
+The black players have only 1 minute for their "communication."
 The moderator announces: "The Mafia sleeps."
 After these words the "black" players put their masks back on.

+4.2.
 The moderator announces, "The Don awakens."
 Then, the Don takes off the mask and becomes acquainted with the moderator.
 On subsequent "nights," the Don will wake up and look for the Sheriff.
+There is 15 seconds for this procedure.
 The moderator announces, "The Don sleeps," and the Don puts the mask back on.

+4.3.
 The moderator announces, "The Sheriff awakens."
 Then, the Sheriff takes off the mask and becomes acquainted with the moderator.
-During subsequent nights, the Sheriff will wake up and search for "black" players.
+During subsequent nights, the Sheriff will wake up and search for "MAFIA" players.
+There is 15 seconds for this procedure.
 The moderator announces, "The Sheriff sleeps" and the Sheriff puts the mask back on.
 This concludes the first night.

-The moderator announces, "Morning.
+5. Then the moderator announces, "Morning.
 All wake up" on the first day.
 All players take off their masks.
 During the "day" an open discussion takes place.
-The purpose of the discussions and the game as a whole for the "reds" is to bring to light and eliminate "blacks," and for the "blacks," - to confuse the other players and "frame" and eliminate the "reds."
-"Blacks" have a considerable advantage in these discussions, since they know who is who in this game.
+The purpose of the discussions and the game as a whole for the "CITIZENS" is to bring to light and eliminate "MAFIA," and for the "MAFIA" - to confuse the other players and "frame" and eliminate "CITIZENS."
+"MAFIA" players have a considerable advantage in these discussions, since they know who is who in this game.

 A minimum of two candidates are required for voting during the first "day."
 If only one candidate is recommended during the first "day," no voting takes place, and the player remains in the game.
 This rule applies only to the first "day."
 If only one candidate is recommended during subsequent "days," no voting takes place, but the player is automatically voted-off.